younghhk/expectedCases/README.md

 If you use this code or method, please cite as:

-Vogtmann, E. & Hong, G. (2025).
+Vogtmann, E. & Hong, G. H. (2025).
 Projecting Expected  Cancer Cases for Cohort Data.
 GitHub Repository.